rickerbh/blog/source/_posts/2016-07-25-wrapping-3rd-party-code.markdown

 If a 3rd party changes their interface, or even their domain model, all changes will be isolated to the integration module alone.
 Your core application flow should be unaffected by the change, as the interface it interacts with should remain stable.

-For example, when Pivotal changed their API from v3 to v5, they introduced the concept of the Epic.
+_When Pivotal changed their API from v3 to v5, they introduced the concept of the Epic.
 Previously our application would have had epics internally, but the adapter would have converted epics to labels to support Pivotals model.
-With changes for their v5 API, Epics become a first class citizen as far as they are concerned and we'd update the adaptter, but our application core application would not need to change.
+With changes for their v5 API, Epics become a first class citizen as far as they are concerned and we'd update the adapter, but our application core application would not need to change._

 ## Wrap Up